tomoum/Amazoom/README.md

 # Amazoom

-For this course project, you will design and implement a real-time simulation of the system software that runs an automated warehouse.
-You are responsible for producing a design document that describes the system architecture and information 􀃓ow for your automated warehouse design, as well as a multi-process, multi-threaded simulation of the software to prove to Amazoom that your design is safe, e􀃕cient, and will satisfy all their needs.
+For this course project we set out to design and implement a real-time simulation of the system software that runs an automated warehouse.
+Producing a design document that describes the system architecture and information flow for our automated warehouse design, as well as a multi-process, multi-threaded simulation of the software to prove to Amazoom that our design is safe, eficient, and will satisfy all their needs.

 Introduction